 The key to building a PC for graphic designing is to focus on a good processor, a decent graphics card and an ample amount of RAM instead of solely on motherboards.

-A good processor and a high amount of RAM will give you far better results as compared to a high end motherboard.
+A good processor and a high amount of RAM will give you far better results as compared to getting a high end motherboard but investing in cheap RAM or processor.

 Motherboards come in many different sizes commonly known as form factors.